MLA Style Guide: Generative AI

 Introduction

-This citation and referencing advice should be used only when your module coordinator or School allows the use of AI tools in the creation of academic assignments.
-If you have used an AI tool in the creation of an assignment, you must acknowledge this use and cite and reference the tool appropriately to ensure you are adhering to UCD's student plagiarism policy.
+This citation and referencing advice for Generative AI should be used only when your module coordinator or School allows the use of AI tools in the creation of academic assignments.
+If you have used an AI tool in the creation of an assignment, you must acknowledge this use and cite and reference the tool appropriately to ensure you are adhering to UCD's Academic Integrity policy.

 Please also be aware that Generative AI is a tool and not an academic or original source.